 INBOUND isn’t just a place to learn about the latest in business: it’s also a place to lift your head up from your everyday and think about how what’s going on in the world affects your work.

 We believe there’s immense value in being exposed to new viewpoints—including ones that challenge your own way of looking at the world.
 INBOUND is a place for thought-provoking conversations, but we can’t have those conversations unless everyone feels safe and respected.

 We’re committed to being a safe and inclusive space for all our attendees, regardless of gender identity and expression, sexual orientation, age, race, nationality, ethnicity, disability, medical conditions, religion (or lack thereof), physical appearance, politics, or ideology.
-Our Code of Conduct is here to provide a clear set of guidelines to everyone in the INBOUND community about what standards we hold you—and ourselves—to.
+Our Code of Conduct is here to provide a clear set of guidelines to everyone in the INBOUND community about the standards to which we hold you—and ourselves.

 Harassment includes (but is not limited to) comments using demeaning, derogatory, or discriminatory language, comments intended to cause offense or harm to other members of the community, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

 If you’re asked—whether by an INBOUND organizer or another attendee—to stop your behavior, you’re expected to do so immediately and respectfully.